Office for Teaching, Education and Research

 After a 10-year hiatus from the Seattle area, Christina Riley returned in August 2017 from the East Coast, where she spent time completing graduate work and working for Yale University’s School of Forestry and Environmental Studies.
 While at Yale, she worked as the senior administrative assistant for two programs focused on forest restoration and education: the Environmental Leadership and Training Initiative (ELTI) and the Global Institute of Sustainable Forestry (GISF).

 Riley holds a BA in humanities, cum laude, from Western Washington University, an MAR from Yale University’s Divinity School, and an MPhil from Drew University.
 In 2017, she left Drew’s PhD program (ABD) in New Testament and early Christianity in order to pursue other career goals.
-Her true passion is child passenger safety, so in her spare time, she volunteers at local area hospitals as a child passenger safety technician (CPST) and runs her own small car seat safety business – Safe Sound Kids Northwest.
-She is trained in car seats for children with special needs, and is seeking instructor certification in 2018.
-She is happily married and has two children, ages 5 and 2, and adores spending time with her family.
+Her true passion is child passenger safety, so in her spare time, she volunteers at local area hospitals as a Child Passenger Safety Technician Instructor (CPST-I) and runs her own small car seat safety business – Safe Sound Kids Northwest.
+She is also trained in car seats for children with special needs.
+She is happily married and has two children, ages 6 and 3, and adores spending time with her family.